Why Women Retire With Less Money Than Men

 The Late Logic of Retirement Interventions

 Retirement reforms tend to focus on end parameters, such as statutory retirement age, contribution time, or benefit-calculation formulas.
 These changes primarily affect the terminal phase of the work trajectory.
-Studies show that adjustments of this kind have limited impact on individuals who reach midlife with fragmented contributory histories and lower income (OECD, 2021).
+Studies show that adjustments of this kind have limited impact on individuals who reach midlife with fragmented contribution histories and lower income (OECD, 2021).

-Academic research indicates that policies altering rules close to retirement disproportionately benefit workers with continuous careers, because these individuals can respond more effectively to new incentives (Ghilarducci & McGahey, 2019).
+Academic research indicates that policies changing rules close to retirement disproportionately benefit workers with continuous careers, because these individuals can respond more effectively to new incentives (Ghilarducci & McGahey, 2019).
 For women, whose disadvantages accumulate early, the margin for late adjustment is narrow.
 Lost contribution years cannot be recovered through parametric changes alone.

-Policy thus operates as a patch at the end of the timeline, without altering the process that produced inequality.
+Policy thus operates as a patch at the end of the timeline without altering the process that produced inequality.

 Savings Incentives When Income Is Already Constrained